robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_03/notes_week_03.md

 * **Data Segment:** Where your static variables live.
 * **Stack Segment:** For dynamic data during function calls.

+### Emulation Tools to Run MIPS Code

+There are several tools to run MIPS code, but we will use **SPIM** (Simple Program Interpreter for MIPS).
+SPIM is a simulator that allows you to run MIPS code and examine the memory and registers.
+It is available for Windows, macOS, and Linux.
+You can download it from the [SPIM website](https://www.cs.cmu.edu/~spim/).
+You can also use **QEMU** (Quick Emulator) to run MIPS code.
+QEMU is a simulator that allows you to run MIPS code and examine the memory and registers.
+It is available for Windows, macOS, and Linux.
+You can download it from the [QEMU website](https://www.qemu.org/).
+Additionally, you can use https://shawnzhong.github.io/JsSpim/ to run MIPS code in your browser.

 ### The Code: `example.s`